okta/okta.github.io/_source/_code/dotnet/jwt-validation.md

 * A JWT (string)
 * Libraries for retrieving the signing keys and validating the token

 When you create a [new Okta developer org](https://www.okta.com/developer/signup), Okta creates an authorization server called `default`.
 The URL for this authorization server is `https://{yourOktaDomain}.com/oauth2/default`.
-For example, if your Okta domain is `dev-1234.oktapreview.com`, the authorization server URL would be `https://dev-1234.oktapreview.com/oauth2/default`.
-If you want to use an authorization server you've created, you can copy the Issuer URL from that authorization server's details.
+You can always find the full authorization server URL (also called an Issuer URI) in the Okta developer console by opening the **API** menu and choosing **Authorization Servers**.

 In this guide, you'll use the official Microsoft OpenID Connect and JWT libraries, but you can adapt it to your preferred key parser and JWT validation libraries as well.